 6.2.
 Gluten-Free Version

-To create a gluten-free option, use almond flour or coconut flour in place of all-purpose flour, and ensure your oats are certified gluten-free.
-This variation is perfect for those with gluten sensitivities without sacrificing taste.
+Use almond flour or coconut flour instead of all-purpose flour, and make sure your oats are certified gluten-free.
+Perfect for anyone who cant do gluten.

 6.3.
 Spiced Versions